-Turning your PowerPoint into a great presentation doesn't require a sophisticated understanding of design.
+Turning the average PowerPoint into a great presentation doesn't require a sophisticated understanding of design.
 These professional PowerPoint tips are intuitive enough for any beginner to tackle and will elevate the style and effectiveness of your presentation:

 Font sizes and styles should be visually compatible, and text formatting consistent from slide-to-slide.
 A simple cut and paste in PowerPoint automatically positions titles in the same place from one slide to the next.
 Having slides in your PowerPoint that look out of sync will likely distract from your message and make your presentation less effective.
 Any repetitive element – from sources to paragraphs – should flow from slide to slide.